-Try this amazingly delicious and easy to make side dish for a Vinegar Based Coleslaw recipe at your next barbecue or backyard get together!
+Try this amazingly delicious and easy-to-make side dish for a Vinegar Based Coleslaw recipe at your next barbecue or backyard get-together.
+You will love how delicious and refreshing this coleslaw is.

-If you’re looking for a ridiculously easy recipe for slaw, then look no further than this one.
-It seems like vinegar coleslaw has been all the craze in the BBQ world in the last few years.
-This tangy vegetable slaw is perfect when eaten by itself or when topped off on a smoked pulled pork or smoked brisket sandwich.
+If you’re looking for a ridiculously easy recipe for slaw, look no further than this one.
+Vinegar coleslaw has been all the craze in the BBQ world in the last few years.
+This tangy vegetable slaw is perfect when eaten or served by itself or alongside my Grilled BBQ Chicken.

-It’s a simple recipe consisting of a sweet and tangy vinegar-based dressing tossed with shredded vegetables and is served up as a side dish or on top of Barbecue style sandwiches.
+Vinegar coleslaw is a simple recipe consisting of a sweet and tangy vinegar-based dressing tossed with shredded cabbage and other vegetables served as a side dish or on top of Barbecue-style sandwiches.

-The pre-made store-bought version is loaded up with sugar and fat, however, this sweet and tangy homemade version is dairy-free and packed with fresh hand-cut vegetables that are low in calories.
+This is an excellent option if you want to eliminate any additional fats since this recipe does not use any mayonnaise as a creamy coleslaw recipe would.
+The pre-made store-bought version is loaded up with sugar and fat.
+However, this sweet and tangy homemade version is dairy-free and packed with fresh hand-cut vegetables that are low in calories.

 In a standard slaw, the most common vegetables are green cabbage and onions.
 Here is what I like to put into my recipe as it will add more flavor: